Links in this article may earn us a little money if you order stuff. More here.

 There is a lot of chatter about alkaline foods and their benefits for the body.
-We aren’t really going to dive into the science behind the claims of an alkaline diet, it’s use as a treatment for cancer, or regulating bodily pH balance.
+We aren’t really going to dive into the science behind the claims of an alkaline diet or regulating bodily pH balance.
 Frankly, human blood is pretty neutral – around 7.35 pH between 0 and 14 – and meant to stay very close to that.

 Eggplant is a vegetable that Lisa used to cook with quite a bit in the past.
 Often times she would cut the eggplant into slices, put them on a baking tray, add some spices (Italian spices, salt, and pepper) and oil before putting them in the oven and baking them for a few minutes until browned.